-ABBEY CARRICO, Lieutenant Colonel, Associate Professor of Modern Languages.
+ABBEY CARRICO, Colonel, Professor and Head of Modern Languages, and Holder of the Lieutenant General John W. Knapp '54 Chair for Academic Excellence.
 B.A., University of Richmond; M.A., Virginia Polytechnic Institute and State University; Ph.D., Emory University.
-(2013; 2019)
+(2013; 2023)